 Learn more about the Glasgow Declaration Implementation Report 2023

 Frequently Asked Questions

 The Road to Climate Neutrality: Experiences, Challenges and Support” for the Caribbean tourism sector

-In July 2021, the UNFCCC secretariat, through its Climate Neutral Now initiative and in collaboration with UNWTO, RCC Saint George's, and other partners, held this webinar for the Caribbean tourism sector.
+In July 2021, the UNFCCC secretariat, through its Climate Neutral Now initiative and in collaboration with UN Tourism, RCC Saint George's, and other partners, held this webinar for the Caribbean tourism sector.
 During the session, the discussions touched upon policies and actions in place and called for those still needed to accelerate the transition of the tourism sector towards climate neutrality.
 Leading speakers from companies, organizations, and governments in the region shared their experiences in two round tables.
 In addition, Climate Neutral Now specialists presented the enhanced version of their initiative, and the criteria for participation.

 Learn more about the webinar "How to Get Started on the Road to Climate Neutrality and Net Zero?
 Practical Actions and Examples."